-When it comes to sales performance management (SPM) functions, the difference between “nice to have” and “need to have” can seem difficult to determine.
-There’s no doubt that sales performance has the most tangible effect on your business success, and yet, deciding where and when to invest in your sales process can seem both risky and convoluted.
-Sure, you know you need ICM to handle accurate and timely payments, but do you really need automated sales territory planning as well?
+When it comes to your organization’s revenue functions, the difference between “nice to have” and “need to have” can seem difficult to determine.
+There’s no doubt that revenue-focused initiatives have the most tangible effect on the success of your business, but deciding where and when to invest in your sales process can seem both risky and convoluted.
+For example, you know you need Incentive Compensation Management (ICM) to handle accurate and timely payments, but do you need automated sales territory planning as well?

-Yes, you do, but let me prove it to you.
+Yes, you do, and let me prove it to you.

-Although automating technology for territory design can increase your sales up to 20 percent, territory planning is often categorized as a luxury in SPM—instead of as the necessity it is.
-This misconception can cost far more than you may realize.
-Integrating automated sales territory planning into your SPM is absolutely imperative in taking full advantage of your sales landscape and selling potential.
+This misconception can cost far more than you may realize revenue-wise.
+Integrating sales territory planning into your sales arsenal is imperative in taking full advantage of your market landscape and selling potential.

-Let’s look at three reasons the words here, “absolutely imperative,” are not an exaggeration—and why it’s time to drop manual sales planning for good.
+Statistics aside, let’s look at three “bigger picture” reasons why it’s time to drop manual sales planning for good.

 1. Your ICM is getting lonely